Dealing With Identity Theft by a Friend or Relative

 You may need to change your checking account number, as well as close all of the accounts that you have open.
 Take the time to set up alerts on your credit reports.
 This will help to protect you from identity theft in the future.

 If your credit cards are stolen, you are at a greater risk of having your identity stolen, so you should carefully monitor these, as well.
-You should monitor your credit report by pulling a copy every few months.
+Monitor your credit report by pulling a copy every few months.
 You can do this for free by rotating through each of the three major credit bureaus every four months.
+Many banks and credit cards now offer free credit report tracking as well.

 How Do I Deal With My Family After This Happens?

 Keep in mind that identity theft is not your fault, and you didn’t do anything wrong.
-You may also be dealing with residual feelings of betrayal regarding this person, as well.
-You may decide to write them a letter, or even cut them off entirely, or you could consider getting counseling if you want to maintain a relationship with that family member.
+You may also be dealing with residual feelings of betrayal regarding this person.
+Take the time to seek advice on how to communicate with them, what boundaries you need to set up, and whether it's even possible to maintain a relationship.

-However, in the meantime, you need to be more cautious about how you share information with family members and ways to keep your personal information private.
+In the meantime, be more cautious about how you share information with family members and find ways to keep your personal information private.

 Updated by Rachel Morgan Cautero.